8 signs your website redesign will end in tears

 Asking your team why each item is on your website redesign plan is a great idea, as it will re-enforce the business needs and allow you to remove any items that will not add value.
 Put in place a firm dead-line for the project completion, ensuring that key members from your marketing team are available to liaise with your Web Development agency whenever feedback is required during project milestones.

 2/ You have little or no understanding of how websites are built

 In most cases a web agency will be involved in the website creation.
 They are there to ensure the User Experience is fantastic, the designs are beautiful and that all features of the front and back-end of the website work seamlessly.
 When these qualities are not understood it can lead to a poor end product.

-You should consider a Results Focused, Full-Service Web Development Company for the delivery of your project.
+You should consider a Results Focused, Full-Service Web Development Company for the delivery of Project Started.
 This ensures you have professional assistance for the design and development of your new website.
 Your agency should also be able to guide you in terms of when further consideration is required for the design, functionality and budget.

 3/ No clear Scope of Work (SOW) in place

 Avoiding have a formal contract or confirmed agreement in place may seem like a big win in the sense of having as many design revisions as you see fit and endless extension to the website functionality.
 In reality, this is disastrous, as each side can have a different view of how the outcome should be, meaning disappointment is inevitable.